bitigchi/yap/README.md

 # yap

-yap is a simple to-do list written in Swift.
+yap (pronounced y-ah-p) is a simple to-do list written in Swift.
 It allows you to add to-do items, mark them as "complete", list both completed and pending items, and purge both lists.

 ![Main](.github/main.png)